zhijieshi/cse3666/myhdl/README.md

         .\venv\Scripts\Activate.bat

-    If you use PowerShell, run the following command.
+    If you use PowerShell on Windows, run the following command.
 If you see security warning, choose "Run" the script.

         .\venv\Scripts\Activate.ps1

+    If you use bash on Linux, run the following command.

+        source venv/bin/activate

 If everything works, you are in the virtual environment.
 Notice that the current virtual environment is shown inside the parentheses before the command line prompt.

         (venv) PS C:\Users\YourNetID>

+        # On Linux
+        (venv) yourusername@host:~$

 In the virtual environment, use the following command to install MyHDL package.